krissh6563-droid/News-Website-Django/README.md

 ## Credits

-This project is developed and maintained by [Your Name](https://github.com/your-username).
+This project is developed and maintained by [Shri Krishan](https://github.com/your-username).

 ## License